wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

 It is illustrated in ref.@Heu_en_2024 that the multi-qubit gates mostly are not suffucient for performing error correction if the fidelity is lower than the threshold of certain codes.]

+== Changing the minimum simulation unit

+ In this section, I changed the minimum simulation to a new unit shown below:
+ #figure(
+   image("newunit.png", width: 60%),
+ )

 //The whole process can be divided into two steps.
 Frome the figure shown above, we assume that an Z-error occurs in the middle data qubit "5".
 The syndrome information is mapped to the ancilla qubit denoted by red points through the multi-qubit gate.
 After that, we perform a measurement-free error correction process with the ancilla qubit acting as a control qubit in another multiqubit gate.
 The error qubit can be corrected by the ancella qubit with syndrome information.